-Ubud is also the spiritual center of Bali and many people come here to reconnect with nature while working on mindfulness practices.
+Ubud is also the spiritual centre of Bali, and many people come here to reconnect with nature while working on mindfulness practices.
 Whether you want to chase waterfalls, attend a cultural show, practice yoga, shop for handmade crafts, or eat healthy vegetarian food, Ubud has something for you.

 You can visit Ubud at any time of year, but as with any tropical town, there are both advantages and disadvantages to the dry and rainy seasons.

 From June to September, the weather is hot, but so is Ubud’s popularity.
 You’ll be fighting crowds during the peak season as well as seeing a surge in price for many things.

 During the rainy season, you’ll likely see showers daily but will have fewer tourists and a greener jungle to explore.

 Visit The Ubud Palace And Other Surrounding Temples

 Like most places in Southeast Asia, Ubud is full of temples.
 The Ubud Royal Palace is perhaps the most famous, located right in the middle of town.
 Besides being a beautiful structure, the palace also has art displays and puts on a number of music and dance shows.

 Visiting the Ubud Palace is certainly one of the best things to do in Ubud, but there are plenty of other lovely temples that are worth a visit.
 Some of the best include the Saraswati Temple, Pura Gunung Lebah, and Pura Dalem.